-A hurricane is not a matter of if in Tampa Bay, it’s a matter of when.
-In 2017, the metro area was one of the many targets for Hurricane Irma as it bounced across the Caribbean and up Florida’s western coast.
+A hurricane is not a matter of “if” in Tampa Bay, it’s a matter of “when.”
+In 2017, the metro area was one of many targets for Hurricane Irma as it bounced across the Caribbean and up Florida’s western coast.
 It caused billions of dollars in damage.
 While it made landfall in other parts of Florida as a category 4 or category 3 storm, it was weakening when it hit Tampa.
 We lucked out here, but we can use Irma as a cautionary tale and a good reason why you should select hurricane-resistant trees for your yard.

 5 Hurricane-Resistant, Tampa-Friendly Trees